EduardoRFS/functorize/README.md

 # Functorize

-Oh know, it's a README, what this do?
+Oh no, it's a README, what this do?
 Good question dear reader.

 The intent is to transform modules into functors, so this tool should generate a signature with all the external modules used, that should be usable(after some manual fixes) as a functor parameter.